Level 2 EV charger installed in California garage — Best EV Chargers California 2026

 ChargePoint Home Flex

 The most recognized name in EV charging.
-Adjustable 16–50A output, works with any EV, and the ChargePoint app offers robust scheduling and energy tracking.
-Strong choice for non-Tesla households on PG&E or SCE TOU plans.
-Also integrates with ChargePoint's nationwide public network for trip planning.
+Adjustable 16–50A output works with any EV, and the ChargePoint app offers robust TOU scheduling and energy tracking.
+Strong choice for non-Tesla households on PG&E or SCE time-of-use plans.
+Integrates with ChargePoint's nationwide public network for trip planning.

 TOU Scheduling ✓ J1772 Universal ✓ Best Brand Recognition